Latest News

 McGeever: Trump blinks at the bond market's teeth as it grows bigger and worse.

-U.S. president Donald Trump is learning - once again - how powerful and unforgiving bond markets can be.
+Donald Trump, the president of the United States, is learning - again - how powerful and unforgiving bond markets can be.

-The global sovereign debt market has been ravaged by a selloff, and rising inflation has caused yields on long-dated bonds to reach their highest levels in decades.
+The sovereign debt markets have been hit by a global selloff, with rising inflation driving yields on bonds of long duration to the highest level in decades.

-The Federal Reserve's response function has also been dramatically repricing, and traders are now putting 80% of a rate increase by December.
+The Federal Reserve's response function has changed dramatically, and traders are now predicting a rate increase by December with a 80% probability.
 They were preparing for two to three rate cuts in this year before the Iran war.

 The U.S. doesn't stand alone.
-The 30-year gilt rate climbed to 5.90% on Monday, its highest level since 1998.
+Monday, the 30-year gilt yield climbed to 5.90% - its highest level since 1998.
 The UK bond sale has been fuelled not only by inflation concerns but also by increasing alarm about the country's financial outlook.

-It's already a political issue.
-Andy Burnham, mayor of Manchester and widely considered the frontrunner for replacing embattled PM Keir starmer in a leadership race, retracted this week on a pledge to ease fiscal rules by the government if he won.
+It's already having political consequences.
+Andy Burnham, mayor of Manchester and widely considered the frontrunner for replacing embattled PM Keir starmer in a leadership race, reneged on a pledge made earlier to ease fiscal rules by the government if he won.

-Trump might seem to share little with a leftist mayor from the North of England.
-The rate drop and inflationary surge have been so severe, that Trump now seems to be backing off some of his previous pledges.
+Trump might seem to share little with a leftist mayor from the northern?of England.
+The rate drop and inflationary spike have been so extreme that Trump now seems to be backing off some of his previous pledges.

 Trump said in an interview published by Fortune magazine on Monday that he might have to wait for the war against Iran to be over before lowering interest rates.
-He said that he couldn't look at figures until the war was over.
+"You can't look at the numbers until the war ends," he said.

-Trump continued his comments on Tuesday by telling the Washington Examiner that he would let Warsh do whatever he wanted to.
-He's very talented, and he will be fine, he will do a great job.
+Trump continued his comments on Tuesday by telling the Washington Examiner that he would let Warsh do what he wanted to do in regards to interest rates.
+He's very talented, and he will be fine.

 REALITY CHECK